What to Say to Someone Who Has Lost a Loved One

 Comments to avoid when comforting a bereaved parent

 Even though you have the best intentions when comforting someone who has experienced a loss, these often common phrases can be hurtful and aggravating to hear.
-Try not use the following sentiments:
+Try not to use the following sentiments:

 - “I know how you feel.”
 Instead, say that “I’m sorry, I can’t even imagine what you’re going through.”